 - A variety of devices and technology can provide information to motorists, including brighter, bigger electronic signs.

-- Trucks which are regularly used for transporting workers should been closed, have seats which are attached to the vehicle, and have a safe means of access and egress.
+- Trucks which are regularly used for transporting workers should be closed, have seats which are attached to the vehicle and have a safe means of access and egress.
 Drivers of trucks carrying passengers should be alert, dependable and careful.

 - A systematic preventative maintenance programme should be established for all trucks, plant, and vehicles.